z-siddiqi/alpaca-market-agent/docs/vision.md

 ### Narrow scope creates reliability

-One underlying, long premium, one open position, and a small action space are features of the first version, not shortcomings.
+The first version is limited to one underlying, long premium, one open position, and a small action space.

 ## MVP Scope